Work at Peak Hill

 Creating glades and new views

-Last year you will have noticed new vistas appearing along the coast path as work is undertaken to encourage new habitats.
+At Peak Hill we have opened up new vistas along the coast path to encourage new habitats.
 This will benefit wildlife including butterflies, wildflowers alongside increasing the biodiversity of the area.

-New areas will be coppiced to increase the number of viewing areas and improve glades along the coastal path.
-The Sid Vale Association has generously provided funding for contractors to carry out work further inland designed to help link these glades together.
+Wooded areas have been coppiced to increase the number of viewing areas and improve glades along the coastal path.
+The Sid Vale Association generously provided funding for contractors to carry out work further inland designed to help link these glades together.

 If you would like to become a volunteer for the National Trust in East Devon, we are recruiting for a number of different opportunities including countryside rangers, beach rangers, a guide around one of properties including Shute Barton and Branscombe Mill, or even a newsletter editor.